Casio fx-991MS Tips and Tricks

 3. Enter the 3 or 4 (real) polynomial coefficients, from highest degree downward.

-To solve a system of linear equations of 2 or 3 variables:
+To solve a system of linear equations in 2 or 3 variables:

 1. Go to EQN mode and stay at the Unknowns? section (MODE MODE MODE 1)